123-Abeera/Quotation-Generator-Application/README.md

-1- At Ftrst Splash Screen will appear(in App.tsx code)
+1- At First Splash Screen will appear(in App.tsx code)

 2- then OnBoardingScreens will appear

 3- SignUp with Authentication firebase

 4-SignIn with Authentication

-5- ForgotPasswordScreen code in (SignIn.js Code) //Alert will atomatically appear and email sent for password 6- HomeScreen for Quotation
+5- ForgotPasswordScreen code in (SignIn.js Code) //Alert will atomatically appear and email sent for password

+6- HomeScreen for Quotation

 7-Settings Option in HomeScreen have Settings Options(for UserProfile- Settings only :( )

 All Done :(